 Area within drip line of trees and shrubs shall be protected from work area by use of a standard 48" high woven plastic or woven wire fence with 2” x 4” top (and bottom) rail mounted on standard metal tee posts set not more than 10‘ apart.
 Tree protection shall be removed during work in area of protection only when necessary to perform grading and other work required by Drawings and only as authorized by Owner's Representative.

 Only minimal grading or disturbance will be allowed to area within and adjacent to drip line of trees or shrubs designated to remain.
-Contractor shall obtain approval from Owner's Representative prior to starting any grading work in these areas.
+Constructor shall obtain approval from Owner's Representative prior to starting any grading work in these areas.
 Unnecessary cutting of plant roots shall not be permitted.
-The Contractor shall stop work immediately and shall notify Owner’s Representative immediately if root system is exposed or if any roots over 1 ½” in diameter are encountered.
+The Constructor shall stop work immediately and shall notify Owner’s Representative immediately if root system is exposed or if any roots over 1 ½” in diameter are encountered.
 Roots exposed and/or damaged during construction shall be immediately cut off cleanly behind exposed or damaged area, and cut surface treated in accordance with established horticultural standards and covered with top soil.

 Owner's Representative will stop work immediately when proper measures are not being employed to protect trees and shrubs.
-Contractor will be notified to resume work after required protection measures are implemented.
+Constructor will be notified to resume work after required protection measures are implemented.

 Pruning of limbs necessary to repair damage or provide clearance for work on projects shall be done by the U of I Landscape Services Department at the direction of the Owner’s Representative.

-Contractor shall repair tire ruts and other damages to existing lawn areas.
+Constructor shall repair tire ruts and other damages to existing lawn areas.
 Repairs shall match surrounding area

 [Retain applicable restroom paragraph “g” below.]

 g.
-Restroom: The Contractor shall provide and maintain, in a sanitary condition, chemical type portable toilet facilities at work site for use by contractor personnel.
+Restroom: The Constructor shall provide and maintain, in a sanitary condition, chemical type portable toilet facilities at work site for use by Constructor personnel.
 Toilets and toilet location shall be subject to approval by the Owner's Representative.

 g.
-Restroom: Existing toilet facilities within Project Limits or Restrooms designated by the Owner's Representative for use by the Contractor will be available.
-Failure of the Contractor to maintain restrooms in a clean condition will be cause for the Contractor's discontinued use of the restroom.
+Restroom: Existing toilet facilities within Project Limits or Restrooms designated by the Owner's Representative for use by the Constructor will be available.
+Failure of the Constructor to maintain restrooms in a clean condition will be cause for the Constructor's discontinued use of the restroom.

 h.
 Elevators: [Retain applicable elevator paragraph below and edit as necessary]